Silvio Berlusconi: Accusations of links to the Mafia

-In October 2009, Gaspare Spatuzza, a Mafioso turncoat in 2008, has confirmed Giuffrè statements.
+In October 2009, Gaspare Spatuzza, a Mafioso turncoat, confirmed Giuffrè's statements.
 Spatuzza testified that his boss Giuseppe Graviano had told him in 1994, that Berlusconi was bargaining with the Mafia, concerning a political-electoral agreement between Cosa Nostra and Berlusconi's Forza Italia.
-Spatuzza said Graviano disclosed the information to him during a conversation in a bar Graviano owned in the upscale Via Veneto district of the Italian capital Rome.
 Dell'Utri was the intermediary, according to Spatuzza.
 Dell'Utri has dismissed Spatuzza's allegations as "nonsense".
-Berlusconi's lawyer and MP for the PdL, Niccolò Ghedini said that "the statements given by Spatuzza about prime minister Berlusconi are baseless and can be in no way verified."
+Berlusconi's lawyer and MP for the PdL, Niccolò Ghedini said that "the statements given by Spatuzza about prime minister Berlusconi are baseless and can be in no way verified".

 Remarks on Western civilisation and Islam

-After the 11 September 2001 attacks in New York City, Berlusconi said: "We must be aware of the superiority of our civilisation, a system that has guaranteed well-being, respect for human rights and – in contrast with Islamic countries – respect for religious and political rights, a system that has as its value understanding of diversity and tolerance."
+After the 11 September 2001 attacks in New York City, Berlusconi said: "We must be aware of the superiority of our civilisation, a system that has guaranteed well-being, respect for human rights and—in contrast with Islamic countries—respect for religious and political rights, a system that has as its value understanding of diversity and tolerance."
 This declaration caused an uproar, not only in the Arab and Muslim world, but also all around Europe, including Italy.
 Subsequently, Berlusconi told the press: "We are aware of the crucial role of moderate Arab countries...
 I am sorry that words that have been misunderstood have offended the sensitivity of my Arab and Muslim friends."

 Right-to-die case

-After the family of Eluana Englaro (who had been comatose for 17 years) succeeded in having her right to die recognized by the judges and getting doctors to start the process of allowing her to die in the way established by the court, Berlusconi issued a decree to stop the doctor from letting her die.
+After the family of Eluana Englaro (who had been comatose for 17 years) succeeded in having her right to die recognised by the judges and getting doctors to start the process of allowing her to die in the way established by the court, Berlusconi issued a decree to stop the doctor from letting her die.
 Stating that, "This is murder.
 I would be failing to rescue her.
-I'm not a Pontius Pilate".
+I'm not a Pontius Pilate."
 Berlusconi went on to defend his decision by claiming that she was "in the condition to have babies", arguing that comatose women were still subject to menstruation.